spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 with addition of the User Management values `--values examples/tornjak/values-auth.yaml`.

 > [!IMPORTANT]
-> Make sure Tornjak backend User Management issuer points to the correct Keycloak issuer URL.
-Which is in format
+> Make sure Tornjak backend User Management issuer points to the correct Keycloak issuer URL, which has the format
 > `http://<your-keycloakServicename>.<keycloak-namespace>:<your-keycloak-portnumber>/realms/tornjak`.
+>
 > For the example above it will be: `http://keycloak.keycloak:8080/realms/tornjak`
+>
 > You can set the issuer URL using `--set spire-server.tornjak.config.userManagement.issuer=http://tornjak.tornjak:8080/realms/tornjak`
->

 > [!IMPORTANT]
 > If audience is set, make sure the Tornjak backend `audience` is set correctly.
 You can set it using:
 > `--set spire-server.tornjak.config.userManagement.audience=your-audience`
->

 > [!TIP]
 > Keep in mind, when redeploying Tornjak, you might have to recreate port forwarding for that service.